xiaoxiae/videos/17-ab/SCRIPT.md

 As for deletion, it is a little trickier.

-Let's again assume that the key is present and we run search to find it.
+Let's assume that the key is present and we run search to find it.

-If it's in the second to last layer, we can simply delete it, along with one of the leafs.
+If it's in the second to last layer, we can simply delete it, along with one of its leafs.
-If it's not, we'll do it the same way as removing a key from a binary tree: we'll replace it with with the leftmost key of its right subtree and thus reducing the problem to the previous case.
+If it's not, we'll use the same trick as when removing a key from a binary tree: we'll replace it with the leftmost key of its right subtree, thus reducing the problem to the previous case.
+Pause here and think about why we can even do this operation -- can't this make the keys in a node unsorted?

-Either of those two could have broken the condition on the number of children of a node, having less than $a$ children.
-TODO: the two cases fml
+Now either of those two could have made the node have less than $a$ children.
+Assuming that there is a node to the left of ours (if not, we'll proceed symetrically), we can do one of the following two things to fix this problem, based on how many keys the neighbouring node has:

+- merge the two nodes nodes or
+- take one of its keys

+If the neighbouring node has $a$ children, we can't take a key, so we'll have to merge.
+This removes a key from the node above, which might again break its condition, so we'll have to recursively fix the same problem on the node above.

+Otherwise, if it has more than $a$ children, we'll just take its rightmost key and we're done.

 ---
 PERFORMANCE
 ---

-One thing that makes $(a,b)$-trees great is the fact that they are very cache-friendly.
+One thing that makes $(a,b)$-trees great is the fact that they are very cache-friendly, and here is why.

-To simplify: a cache is made up of lines of some size (usually 64B).
+Essentially, a cache is made up of lines of some size (usually 64B).
 The speed of retrieving a single byte from the cache is the same as retrieving an entire line, meaning that the parameters $a,b$ can be chosen such that a node fits into a single cache line, which drastically speeds up the operations.

 To show you what I mean by 'drastic', I used an open-source C++ $(a,b)$-tree implementation (link in the description) to run benchmarks on my laptop for varying $a$ and $b$.

-As the graph shows, the best choice is a $(4,8)$-tree.
+The graph shows a very complex behavior that I'm not going to explain, but the most important thing is that the best parameter choice is a $(8,16)$-tree.
-This makes sense, since the size of my laptop's cache lines is 64B and a node of a $(4,8)$-tree is just $8$ 64b pointers to its children, which takes up exactly 64B.
+This makes sense, since the size of my laptop's cache lines is 64B, and a node of a $(4,8)$-tree is just $8$ 64b pointers to its children, which takes up exactly 64B.

 ---